Fourth Plain for All

 Para español, visite Fourth Plain Para Todos

-Do you live or work near Fourth Plain Boulevard between I-5 and I-205?
-We need your ideas for how to best uplift and strengthen neighborhoods, businesses, and individuals.
-Over the next three years, the City of Vancouver will invest more than $25 million into central Vancouver neighborhoods near Fourth Plain Boulevard thanks to federal funds received through the American Rescue Plan Act (ARPA).
-We need the community to provide input on how to not only utilize this historic funding opportunity, but also to create a long-term investment strategy for the Fourth Plain community, called Fourth Plain for All.
+The City of Vancouver will invest more than $25 million into central Vancouver neighborhoods near Fourth Plain Boulevard thanks to federal funds received through the American Rescue Plan Act (ARPA).
+The Fourth Plain for All project team worked with community members to create a long-term investment strategy for the Fourth Plain community, called Fourth Plain for All.

-• A list of long-term investment options to be implemented over the next 10 years
+• Create a comprehensive list of investment actions to be implemented in the Fourth Plain community over the next 10 years; and

 The COVID-19 pandemic created dual nationwide crises: a public health crisis combined with an economic crisis.
 The American Rescue Plan Act (ARPA) was passed in 2021 to deliver immediate relief for American workers and families and build a bridge to an equitable economic recovery.
 One of the ways ARPA provides support to struggling communities is through the distribution of more than $360 billion in emergency funding for state, local, territorial, and Tribal governments.